 Welding Gloves vs Regular Work Gloves: What’s the Difference?

 Welding exposes hands to a very different hazard profile than general material handling, warehouse work, assembly, or light fabrication.
-A glove that works well for moving boxes, handling tools, or doing light maintenance may not provide enough protection when sparks, spatter, hot metal, and radiant heat are present.
+A glove that works well for moving boxes or handling tools may not provide enough protection when sparks, spatter, hot metal, and radiant heat are present.

 That is why Heat Resistant Welding Gloves are not simply heavier versions of regular work gloves.
 They are designed for hot work conditions where hand protection must account for heat, sparks, molten metal, abrasion, cuff coverage, and dexterity.
 OSHA requires employers to select hand protection based on the specific hazards present, including thermal burns, cuts, abrasions, punctures, and harmful temperature extremes.